Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 By default, TrueCommand attempts an SSL connection, then a non-SSL connection if the first attempt fails.
 You can disable non-SSL connection attempts by setting Require SSL for all connections, which is useful when a monitored system uses a custom port or does not allow SSL-secured access.

 There are additional options to configure how TrueCommand handles certificates.
-By default, TrueCommand accepts self-signed certificates and certificate hostname mismatches.
+By default, TrueCommand accepts self-signed certificates and certificate host name mismatches.
 Self-signed certificates enable the first-time login to TrueCommand.
-Certificate hostname mismatches let TrueCommand accept certificates from systems that use a hostname, even though it registered them with an IP address (or vice-versa).
+Accept certificate even if there is a hostname mismatch allows TrueCommand to accept certificates from systems that use a host name, even though it registered them with an IP address (or vice-versa).

 Alert Options

 The Allow LDAP user creation checkbox is not selected (disabled) by default.
-If disabled, you can use LDAP to log in with existing users.
+When disabled, you can use LDAP to log in with existing users.

-The SAML service feature allows users to configure TrueCommand SAML for Active Directory or Google Admin
+The SAML service is an experimental feature that allows users to configure TrueCommand SAML for Active Directory or Google Admin.

 Telemetry

-TrueCommand reports some (completely anonymous) basic usage telemetry back to iXsystems for product improvement analysis.
+TrueCommand reports some anonymous basic usage telemetry to iXsystems for product improvement analysis.

 Click the PREVIEW button to see what your system is sending.

-Users can configure TrueCommand to use LDAP servers for security and authentication management among connected TruNAS systems.
+Users can configure TrueCommand to use LDAP servers for security and authentication management among connected TrueNAS systems.

 TrueCommand supports using LDAP to better integrate within an established network environment.
 LDAP/AD allows using single sign-on credentials from the Lightweight Directory Access Protocol (LDAP) or Active Directory (AD).
 Users can log in with an LDAP or AD account without creating a separate TrueCommand login.